zenlyj/transmission-client/README.md

-TypeScript API for BitTorrent client - Transmission
+Transmission RPC client for TypeScript